-In the case of In re Entergy Corp., 2004 WL 1443864, 47 Tex.
-Sup.
-Ct.
-J. 729 (Tex.
-June 25, 2004), the Court issued mandamus directing the trial court to grant the relator's motion to dismiss, on the ground that exclusive jurisdiction of the dispute lies with the Public Utilities Commission.
-The Opinion by Justice Smith reiterates the general rule that mandamus does not lie to correct incidental trial court rulings when there is a remedy by appeal.
-Id. at 2.
-The Opinion notes that the reluctance to is sue extraordinary writs to correct incidental trial court rulings can be traced to a desire to prevent parties from attempting to use the writ as a substitute for an authorized appeal.
+In the case of In re Entergy Corp., 142 S.W.3d 316 (Tex.
+2004), the Court issued mandamus directing the trial court to grant the relator's motion to dismiss, on the ground that exclusive jurisdiction of the dispute lay with the Public Utilities Commission.
+The Opinion by Justice Smith reiterated the general rule that mandamus does not lie to correct incidental trial court rulings when there is a remedy by appeal.
+Id. at 320.
+The Opinion noted that the reluctance to issue extraordinary writs to correct incidental trial court rulings can be traced to a desire to prevent parties from attempting to use the writ as a substitute for an authorized appeal.
 "This Court has long held that the mere cost and delay of pursuing an appeal will not, in themselves, render appeal an inadequate alternative to mandamus review."
-Id. at 3.
-The Opinion notes several instances where preliminary rulings by the trial court were subjected to mandamus, but explained that mandamus was issued "not merely because inaction would have caused hardship to the parties, but because special, unique circumstances mandated the Court's intervention."
-Id. at 3.
+Id. at 321.
+The Opinion noted several instances where preliminary rulings by the trial court were subjected to mandamus, but explained that mandamus was issued "not merely because inaction would have caused hardship to the parties, but because special, unique circumstances mandated the Court's intervention."
+Id. at 321.
 According to the Court, in the present case, the mere fact that the relator would be forced to endure the "hardship" of a full-blown trial, in itself, not sufficient to dictate mandamus relief.
 However, trial in court would interfere with the important legislatively mandated function and purpose of the PUC, and with this additional factor, mandamus was available.
-Id. at 3.
+Id. at 321.

-In the case of In re Kansas City Southern Industries, Inc., 2004 WL 1488523, 47 Tex.
-Sup.
-Ct.
-J. 793 (Tex.
-July 2, 2004), the Court was asked to determine whether mandamus is appropriate to resolve a dispute about who is entitled to certain settlement proceeds.
-The relator argued that its remedy by appeal is inadequate because the trial court's erroneous ruling had improperly deprived it of the "valuable use" of its own money.
+In the case of In re Kansas City Southern Industries, Inc., 139 S.W.3d 669 (Tex.
+2004), the Court was asked to determine whether mandamus is appropriate to resolve a dispute about who was entitled to certain settlement proceeds.
+The relator argued that its remedy by appeal was inadequate because the trial court's erroneous ruling had improperly deprived it of the "valuable use" of its own money.
 The Court wrote that the relator's complaint was not "the permanent loss of substantial rights; it is really only a complaint that the normal appellate remedy is too slow.
 As we have repeatedly held, the cost or delay incident to pursuing an appeal does not make the remedy inadequate."
-Id. at 1.
+Id. at 670.
 Thus, mandamus was not available.
 Justice Hecht added a concurring Opinion in which he described the trial court's actions as "astonishing," and that the refusal to issue mandamus should not be taken as affirmation that the trial court acted properly.
 Since the court of appeals had denied mandamus, there was no compelling reason for the Supreme Court to issue an opinion saying it could not issue mandamus due to an adequate remedy by appeal, other than by way of reminder to the bar.